Click Here for Our Recommended Antivirus for Your Device

 According to the Hebrew calendar, Passover is celebrated on the 15th day of Nisan.
 The first month of Aviv or spring is Nisan.

-On contrary to the Hebrew Bible, Jews settle in old Egypt when Jacob’s son Joseph founded one of the 12 Israelian tribes.
+Contrary to the Hebrew Bible, Jews settled in old Egypt when Jacob’s son Joseph founded one of the 12 Israelian tribes.

-Joseph migrated with his family because of a drastic famine from Canaan, their homeland.
+Joseph migrated with his family because of a drastic famine in Canaan, their homeland.

 As mentioned in the Holy Book of Exodus, God has ordered the Jews Prophet to advise all the Israelites to signify the lamb’s blood on their doors.

-This will guarantee that the devil powers will not arrive at the house.
+This will guarantee that the devil’s powers will not arrive at the house.

-The dead children were saved by the pharaoh’s daughter and were recognized in an Egyptian royal family.
-The pharaoh’s daughter was provided with the name ” Moses” which means one who is pulled out.
+The dead children were saved by the pharaoh’s daughter and were recognized by an Egyptian royal family.
+The pharaoh’s daughter was provided with the name ” Moses,” which means one who is pulled out.

 When Jacob attained his adulthood, Moses came to know about Jacob’s genuine identity and the Egyptian’s harsh treatment of his companion Hebrews.